Germany Digital Nomad Visa Guide (2024)

 Freelance visa vs self-employment visa: The main requirement

-One of the main requirements for both these visas has to do with the nature of the work you do (or the business you own).
+One of the main requirements for both these visas has to do with the nature of the work you do (or the business you own)

 When it comes to the self-employment visa, you have to own or manage a business and that business needs to be of economic interest to Germany.
-It has to be contribute to the German economy and you have to have a viable business plan that clearly demonstrates that.
+It has to contribute to the German economy and you have to have a viable business plan that clearly demonstrates that.

 As for the freelancing residence permit, the first requirement is that you need to be in one of the following professions: